List of Murder, She Wrote home video releases

-Universal Studios Home Entertainment released Murder, She Wrote on DVD on October 1, 2013.
+Universal Studios Home Entertainment has released Murder, She Wrote on DVD.
+All twelve seasons and four TV movies are available in Regions 1, 2 & 4.
+The DVDs have also been released in several countries around the world dubbed in their respective languages.

 All twelve seasons and four TV movies are available in Regions 1, 2, and 4.
 The DVDs have also been released in several countries around the world dubbed in their respective languages.
 All 264 episodes from twelve seasons are included, re-packaged on 63 discs.
 The TV movies are not included with this set but were released as a separate two-DVD set.
+The show was remastered in 4K and released on Blu-ray, along with the four TV movies, in 2025.

 Special features

 The first and second season sets lacked in any special features other than previews of other Universal releases.
 Seasons three through seven, ten, and eleven have had some sort of bonus included (except for season five in Region 2).

 The season three set includes the Magnum, P.I. crossover episode, "Novel Connection", but was originally going to include an episode from season four.
 The season also includes a documentary about iconic 1980s TV shows called "The Great '80s TV Flashback".

 The season four set includes a bonus episode from season five, and the fifth, sixth, and seventh seasons feature exclusive interviews with the cast and crew (the Region 2 release of season five did not include the interview).

 The Region 1 release of season six includes "America's Top Sleuths", a documentary about the best American TV sleuths, as well as the interview "Recipe for a Hit".
 These bonus features were not included on the Region 2 release.

 Universal asked fans whether the episode "Amsterdam Kill" should be released with the season ten set since it was produced during the tenth season, or if it should be included with season eleven, when it originally aired.
 After fans contacted TVShowsOnDVD.com with their views, Universal decided to put the episode on both releases as the results were split.
 Due to this, the episode was a bonus feature on the season ten DVD and a regular episode on the season eleven release.

 The season eleven DVDs includes two bonus episodes from the show's twelfth and final season, "Big Easy Murder" and "Home Care".

 In addition to the regular bonus features, most Region 2 releases also have a Universal Playback trailer showcasing classic and cult TV releases from the studio.